 Whereas inbound marketing can take months to pay off, outbound marketing is designed to produce quick results.
 This makes it an excellent tool for wielding in very specific situations.

 Inbound marketing doesn’t require you to pay to play (at least not in a direct sense).
-Whereas a PPC ad campaign requires a never-ending budget, inbound is raw, organic, and sustainable.
+Whereas a PPC ad or marketing campaigns requires a never-ending budget, inbound is raw, organic, and sustainable.
 Depending on whether you do it yourself or hire people to execute your strategy, inbound marketing is extremely low cost.
 (And once initiated, it doesn’t require a constant outlay of cash.)

 Because it’s more intensive and requires a lot more strategy on the front end, you’ll need people who cast vision, set objectives, and measure benchmarks against these goals.